-6.8.1 Hinged window with rotary hinges
+6.9.1 Hinged window with rotary hinges

-▶ When opening the hinged windows, ensure that there are no torsional forces.
-Open and close the hinged windows evenly.
+- ▶ When opening the hinged windows, ensure that there are no torsional forces.
+Open and close the hinged windows evenly. - ▷ If the catch lever is equipped with a safety knob, press the safety knob when operating the catch lever.